Factory Method Design Pattern

 • Each factory is supposed to perform the same operations on the Mario it creates.
 So our code is not reusable, as we define the same operations in multiple classes (factories).

-Takeaway: We would like to have a framework that combines the operations and creation of Mario's character together while still maintaining flexibility!
+Takeaway: We need a method that combines the operations and creation of Mario's character while still maintaining flexibility!

 One key idea is to associate all the factories under a common interface.
 This interface will have two responsibilities: creating Mario's character and performing essential operations on that character.
 Let's name this interface (or abstract class) MarioMaker, which will include the methods createMario() and operations().